feltcute/ModdingDocsMGD/Doc/Functions/General/PlayerAfflictions.rst

 **ChangeEnergy & ChangeEnergyQuietly**
 ---------------------------------------

 Same as the above, but for the players current energy.
-Note negative values subtract.
+Note negative :term:`values` subtract.

 .. code-block:: javascript